 If an employee/volunteer has a concern about a child or participant, follow the procedure below: listen carefully to what the child is saying

-• the designated person records all action on the form.
-In the event of no action, clear reasons are given
+- the Designated Safeguarding Lead records all action on the form.
+In the event of no action, clear reasons are given.

 Allegations against members of staff: